 Any information you have stored on a device that connects to the Internet means that information could be available to hackers if it’s not properly protected.
 While theft of personal information is a risk, the nature of IoT devices also means that a cyber criminal could even take full control of the device - like hacking your garage door opener and stealing your stuff.

 While most people realize that creating strong WiFi settings and securing home computers and mobile phones is important, they don’t update or change the security settings on all of their IoT devices.
 These weak default passwords and settings make it easy for hackers to gain access to your devices and your personal information.

 Here are three simple steps you can take to protect yourself from cyber criminals accessing your information:

-- Consider setting up a guest network at home for your IoT devices, separate from the main network for your computer and phone.
-Be sure to regularly check to see which devices are connected to your WiFi.
+- Set up a guest network for your IoT devices, separate from the main network for your computer and phone.

-- Periodically (at least every six months), check for updates to the software on all of your IoT devices and if you don’t know how, ask for help from a friend, relative or paid professional.
+- At least every six months, check for updates to the software on all of your IoT devices and if you don’t know how, ask for help from a friend, relative or paid professional.

 - If you’re not using the camera, microphone, geolocation service or Bluetooth feature on your device, turn it off until you need that service.